George Washington Carver: Life while famous

 During the last two decades of his life, Carver seemed to enjoy his celebrity status.
 He was often on the road promoting Tuskegee University, peanuts, sweet potatoes, and racial harmony.
 Although he only published six agricultural bulletins after 1922, he published articles in peanut industry journals and wrote a syndicated newspaper column, "Professor Carver's Advice".
 Business leaders came to seek his help, and he often responded with free advice.
-Three American presidents—Theodore Roosevelt, Calvin Coolidge and Franklin Roosevelt—met with him, and the Crown Prince of Sweden studied with him for three weeks.
+Three American presidents—Theodore Roosevelt, Calvin Coolidge and Franklin D. Roosevelt—met with him, and the Crown Prince of Sweden studied with him for three weeks.
 From 1923 to 1933, Carver toured white Southern colleges for the Commission on Interracial Cooperation.

 With his increasing notability, Carver became the subject of biographies and articles.
 Raleigh H. Merritt contacted him for his biography published in 1929.
 Merritt wrote:

 At present not a great deal has been done to utilize Dr. Carver's discoveries commercially.
 He says that he is merely scratching the surface of scientific investigations of the possibilities of the peanut and other Southern products.

 In 1932, the writer James Saxon Childers wrote that Carver and his peanut products were almost solely responsible for the rise in U.S. peanut production after the boll weevil devastated the American cotton crop beginning about 1892.
 His article, "A Boy Who Was Traded for a Horse" (1932), in The American Magazine, and its 1937 reprint in Reader's Digest, contributed to this myth about Carver's influence.
 Other popular media tended to exaggerate Carver's impact on the peanut industry.

 From 1933 to 1935, Carver worked to develop peanut oil massages to treat infantile paralysis (polio).
 Ultimately, researchers found that the massages, not the peanut oil, provided the benefits of maintaining some mobility to paralyzed limbs.

 From 1935 to 1937, Carver participated in the USDA Disease Survey.
 Carver had specialized in plant diseases and mycology for his master's degree.

 In 1937, Carver attended two chemurgy conferences, an emerging field in the 1930s, during the Great Depression and the Dust Bowl, concerned with developing new products from crops.
 He was invited by Henry Ford to speak at the conference held in Dearborn, Michigan, and they developed a friendship.
 That year Carver's health declined, and Ford later installed an elevator at the Tuskegee dormitory where Carver lived, so that the elderly man would not have to climb stairs.